pavlokurochka/data_migration_sfdc/README.md

 The following command creates the staging table modelled by the mapping.
 Columns get populated with the rules defined in the mapping.

-As demo for data filtering we mark already loaded records and flag records with duplicate company Name.
+As a demo for data filtering, we mark already loaded records and flag records with duplicate company Name.

-Again if more elaborate transformation would be required we can generate SQL models for tools like [DBT](https://docs.getdbt.com/docs/core/about-core-setup) or [SQLMesh](https://sqlmesh.com/).
+Again if a more elaborate transformation would be required we can generate SQL models for tools like [DBT](https://docs.getdbt.com/docs/core/about-core-setup) or [SQLMesh](https://sqlmesh.com/).

 ```bash
 python migrate2sfdc.py --action stage --obj_name Account --key_column AccountNumber --src_table src_contractors